snprim/ST558_project_2/Report-Wednesday.md

       - [Boosted Tree](#boosted-tree)
       - [Comparison](#comparison)

-This is Sunday’s analysis.
+This is Wednesday’s analysis.

 ## Introduction

 This about bike share shows the information about each day–hours, temperature, humidity, weekday, holiday/workday or not, etc.

-Since the current analysis is on Sunday, we first find the corresponding value for it.
+Since the current analysis is on Wednesday, we first find the corresponding value for it.

 ``` r
 set.seed(7777)